 Founded in 1977, Christendom is a small, Catholic, liberal arts college committed to the Magisterium, or teaching authority, of the Roman Catholic Church.

 The graduate school is devoted solely to theology, with a choice of degrees in systematic theology, moral theology, or catechetics.
-The undergraduate school offers only Bachelors of Arts—no science degrees—but what they do, they do well.
+The undergraduate school offers only Bachelor of Arts degrees — no science degrees — but what they do, they do well.
 Their liberal arts core is a full 84 semester hours, almost three times the length of many majors.

 Christendom earned top-10 ranking in Young America’s Foundation’s list of conservative colleges.
 Like Ave Maria (#13), Christendom offers an impressive study-abroad program, partnering with Rome, including pilgrimages to Assisi and Florence, in Italy.